Nexmo/station/_documentation/messaging/sms/guides/concatenation-and-encoding.md

 | 3 | 456 | `(160 - 8) * 3 = 456` |
 | 4 | 608 | `(160 - 8) * 4 = 608` |

-If your SMS uses Unicode the number of characters you can send per part depends on how many bytes the ligatures that you are sending require.
+If your SMS uses a Unicode character outside of the GSM standard or extended table then every character in the message will be encoding using UCS-2.

 Use this tool to test with your message templates:

 ```partial
 source: app/views/tools/concatenation.html